sivakavihemalatha-hub/apple-disease-detection-web-app/README.md

 - Admin login
 - View all user predictions
 - Manage system history
-- Admin can delete records from all users' history.
+- Admin can delete records from all users' history
 - Monitor users

 ---